itsjustasemicolon/SpendSense/README.md

 ## Motivation Behind the Project

 As an Indian student, managing my finances has always been a challenge—especially with limited pocket money and the need to balance studies, personal life, and unexpected expenses.
-For over a year, I’ve used the Bluecoins app to track every rupee spent and earned.
+For a while now I’ve used the Bluecoins app to track money spent and earned.
 Now, I want to go beyond just recording transactions and uncover meaningful insights from my own data.

 With this project, I aim to answer key questions about my spending and income habits:

-- **Where do I spend the most rupees?**
+- **Where do I spend the most?**
   Identifying my biggest expenses helps me prioritize and adjust my habits.
-- **What should my daily, weekly, and monthly budget look like in rupees?**
+- **What should my daily, weekly, and monthly budget look like?**
-  Using my actual spending patterns, I want to set realistic and sustainable budgets in ₹.
+  Using my actual spending patterns, I want to set realistic and sustainable budgets.
 - **Where does most of my money come from?**
   Understanding my income sources helps me plan better for the future.
 - **What are my most preferred payment and receiving methods?**
   Knowing which methods I use most often can help me streamline my finances.
-- **How much money moves in and out of my accounts over time in rupees?**
+- **How much money moves in and out of my accounts over time?**
   Tracking cash flow trends ensures I stay on top of my financial health.

 This project is also a chance for me to apply what I’ve learned as a computer science student.
 I’ve used: